-- The Company may experience delays or failure in the preclinical and clinical development of its product candidates. - Regulatory approval of the Company's product candidates may be delayed, not obtained or not maintained. - Any delay or denial of regulatory approval of the Company's product candidates or any failure to comply with post approval regulatory policies is likely to have a significant impact on its operations and prospects, in particular on its expected revenues. - The Company works in a strict regulatory environment, and future changes in any pharmaceutical legislation or guidelines, or unexpected events or new scientific insights occurring within the field of cell therapy, could affect its business. - Fast track designation for Cx601, if obtained, may not lead to a faster development or review process.
+- The Company may experience delays or failure in the preclinical and clinical development of its product candidates. - If the EMA does not approve Cx601 for the treatment of complex perianal fistulas in patients with Crohn's disease, Takeda may not be able to commercialize Cx601 in Europe and TiGenix may not receive its milestone payment in connection with approval of marketing authorization and subsequent milestone payments and royalties in a timely manner or at all. - Regulatory approval of the Company's product candidates may be delayed, not obtained or not maintained. - Any delay or denial of regulatory approval of the Company's product candidates or any failure to comply with post approval regulatory policies is likely to have a significant impact on its operations and prospects, in particular on its expected revenues. - The Company works in a strict regulatory environment, and future changes in any pharmaceutical legislation or guidelines, or unexpected events or new scientific insights occurring within the field of cell therapy, could affect its business. - Expedited review for Cx601, if obtained, may not lead to a faster development process. - Although TiGenix has entered into a special protocol assessment, or SPA, with the FDA relating to the U.S. Phase III trial of Cx601 for the treatment of perianal fistulas, this agreement does not guarantee any particular outcome with respect to regulatory review of the trial or any associated biologics license application, or BLA.